What we know about the search for escaped Pennsylvania inmate Danelo Cavalcante

 Cavalcante is seen standing in a jail yard passageway, checking his surroundings before he places his hands on the wall, then walks his feet up backwards so he begins moving perpendicularly.
 After seven seconds, he disappears out of the camera's view.

-Howard Holland, the acting warden of the Chester County Prison, said the prison was fully staffed at the time of Cavalcante's escape, but the breakout wasn't detected for over an hour, during an inmate count at the conclusion of an exercise period.
+Howard Holland, the acting warden of the Chester County Prison, said the prison was fully staffed at the time of Cavalcante's escape, but it took guards over an hour to first notify local emergency authorities of the breakout.

+Guards first noticed Cavalcante was missing during an inmate count around 9:45 a.m., roughly 50 minutes after he climbed the wall, according to the security camera tape.

 A tower guard who'd been on duty at the time was put on leave as part of the investigation.